MIDAC

 MIDAC was the acronym for the Michigan Digital Automatic Computer, a pioneering digital computer at the University of Michigan, the university's first.
 Work commenced on it in 1951, under collaborative sponsorship of the Wright Air Development Center and the United States Air Force, and the Willow Run Research Center of the Engineering Research Institute at the University of Michigan.
 The intention was to produce a machine to assist with "the solution of certain complex military problems."

 History

-MIDAC was patterned after SEAC (Standards Electronic Automatic Computer), built in 1950 for the U.S. U.S. National Bureau of Standards.
+MIDAC was patterned after SEAC (Standards Electronic Automatic Computer), built in 1950 for the U.S. National Bureau of Standards.

 The sixth such digital automatic computer at a research university, and the first computer of its kind in the Midwest, MIDAC was a massive installation.
 It featured 500,000 connections and vacuum tubes, which required 12 tons of refrigeration to cool.
 Its main memory was a rotating magnetic drum, capable of storing 6,000 "words" of encoded data.